precice/dumux-adapter/doc/user/docs/installation.md

     dune-common/bin/dunecontrol --only=dumux-precice all
     ```

-    After the build and configure step a new directory `build-cmake` was created inside the `dumux-precice` directory.
+    After the build and configure step a new directory `build-cmake` was created inside the `dumux-adapter` directory.

     You can configure the build and configuration process using advanced options by manipulating CMake variables. `dunecontrol` allows to pass an options file for that